 Hey, we freelance for personal freedom right?
 Most people work all year just to get two weeks to get away, and they savor it like crazy by flying somewhere they’ve never been.
 You’re not working right now?
 Quit freaking out, it’s a blessing.

 The cool thing is, since you’ve (hopefully) stocked up money in the bank like a good little freelancer, you can afford to take a reasonably-priced trip.
+It’ll be easier to keep track of this if you make a blank invoice template and use it when working with payments as a freelancer.
 And since your schedule is pretty open, it’s the perfect time to take advantage of the last minute flight deals that typical 9-5 workers usually can’t.
 Treat yo’ self!

 Alternative: make it a workcation